 There is a confusion about the word “investment” that needs to be clarified.
 When people buy shares of a company’s stock, they believe they are investing because they hope to make money from their purchase.
 Seen from their perspective, these kinds of transactions can be considered as investments.
 But seen from the company’s perspective, these transactions are not investment, since the company receives none of the money that is paid for its shares in the secondary stock market.
 But generally no distinction is made, both by economists and others, such as government tax agencies, between these two fundamentally different kinds of transactions.
-This has led to the widespread belief among stock market participants that they are contributing money to the company whose stock they buy whenever they buy its shares, and therefore they are investing in that company, in the economist’s sense of helping it to grow.
-In reality, what they are doing when they buy stocks is placing a bet on the company’s stock, specifically, that its price will go up, whether in the near or long-term future.
-The speculative nature of stock market transactions is clearly shown in the case of short-selling, where the person shorting the company’s stock is making a bet that its price will go down.
+This has led to the widespread belief among stock market participants that they are contributing money to a company whose stock they buy whenever they buy its shares, and therefore they are investing in that company, in the economist’s sense of helping it to grow.
+In reality, what they are doing when they buy stocks is placing a bet that the price of the company’s shares will go up, whether in the near or long-term future.
+The speculative nature of stock market transactions is clearly shown in the case of short-selling, where the person shorting a company’s stock is making a bet that its price will go down.

 As economic historian Alfred Chandler has written, apart from railroad companies, which resorted to the financial market in New York to finance costly railway expansion in the nineteenth century, in the past, the great majority of companies, including those that eventually became the dominant companies in their respective industries, generally financed their expansion through profits or from borrowing money from banks.
 Economist Paul Ormerod makes the same observation:

 In America and Britain, industrial companies obtain only a tiny fraction of the money they need for business investment from the stock markets; most of it comes from profits or from borrowing.